 Maurya Simon has held fellowships and residencies at the MacDowell Colony in New Hampshire; the Djerassi Resident Artists Program in Santa Cruz; the Baltic Centre for Writers & Translators in Visby, Sweden; at Hawthornden Castle in Edinburgh, Scotland; and at the American Academy in Rome.
 In addition, she served as a University of California faculty lecturer at Lund University in southern Sweden.

-Her poems have appeared in over 250 literary magazines, including: The New Yorker, Poetry, TriQuarterly, The Southern Review, The Kenyon Review, The Georgia Review, The Gettysburg Review, Grand Street, Agni, Ploughshares, Shenandoah, The Los Angeles Times Book Review, The New England Review, and in more than fifty poetry anthologies.
+Her poems have appeared in over 250 literary magazines, including: The New Yorker, Poetry, TriQuarterly, The Southern Review, The Kenyon Review, The Georgia Review, The Hudson Review, New Letters, The Gettysburg Review, Grand Street, Agni, Ploughshares, Shenandoah, The Los Angeles Times Book Review, The New England Review, and in more than fifty poetry anthologies.

 BOOKS OF POETRY: